scala/scala-lang/_posts/2017-10-09-scalamacros.md

 new proposal, so that SIP-29 can be rejected.
 In addition, we will document how we we aim to solve hygiene using an innovation discovered by the collaboration of Liu Fengyun and Eugene Burmako.
-Hygiene plagues most macro tutorials and was previously considered to be out of scope for SIP-29

 ### Documentation